mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kprop.rst.txt

 -----------

-kprop is used to securely propagate a Kerberos V5 database dump file from the master Kerberos server to a replica Kerberos server, which is specified by *replica_host*.
+kprop is used to securely propagate a Kerberos V5 database dump file from the primary Kerberos server to a replica Kerberos server, which is specified by *replica_host*.
 The dump file must be created by :ref:`kdb5_util(8)`.